 Gregory Fusco is Chief Executive Officer and Chief Medical Officer at Epividian.
 Mr. Fusco studied microbiology at the University of Michigan, epidemiology at the University of Michigan School of Public Health and medicine at the Michigan State University College of Human Medicine.
 He trained in anatomic pathology at the University of Pittsburgh.
 His epidemiology experience spanned both government and industry appointments.
 He was a site coordinator (Detroit) for the Adult Spectrum of Disease in HIV Study, a national Centers for Disease Control and Prevention sponsored study.
 This study contributed to the 1993 revised classification system for HIV infection and expanded surveillance case definition for AIDS among adolescents and adults.
 He has 18 years of experience in the pharmaceutical industry leading Phase 1, 2, 3, and 4 clinical trials in multiple therapeutic disciplines as well as leading epidemiology and outcomes research groups and pharmacoepidemiologic, pharmacovigilance, risk management and signal detection efforts in development programs for both small molecules and biologics.
 His therapeutic development and life cycle management experience includes Infectious Disease (HIV/HCV), gastrointestinal disease (UC/CD, EE, GERD), metabolic disease (diabetes), cardiovascular disease (hypertension), dermatologic disease (psoriasis), and renal & hematologic disease (anemia of CKD).
 Well published in multiple therapeutic disciplines, he continues to develop systems for the improvement of medical practice, clinical development and adverse event management and signaling.
 Additional efforts include the development and identification of biomarker profiles utilizing observational (big data) databases to assist in the medical management of patients and the design and conduct of clinical trials.

-Jennifer Fusco is Chief Science Officer at Epividian.
+Jennifer Fusco is President and Chief Science Officer at Epividian.
 She studied biology at the University of Michigan and epidemiology at the College of Human Medicine at Michigan State University.
 Jennifer heads the scientific operations for Epividian and has been working in and/or consulting for the pharmaceutical industry and academia for the past 18 years.
 Her research focus has been mainly in HIV working with population-level, observational databases.
 As a founding member of the CHORUS (Collaborations in HIV Outcomes Research in the US) database at GlaxoWellcome/ GlaxoSmithKline, she has consulted on specific research efforts as well as the design and development of database architectural and analysis standards.
 Her clients have included GlaxoWellcome, GlaxoSmithKline, Boehringer-Ingelheim, Hoffmann-La Roche, University of North Carolina School of Public Health, the Veterans Administration and Yale University.
 She is well published with experience in the CHORUS database, the OPERA database, the CASCADE (Concerted Action on SeroConversion to AIDS and Death in Europe) database and the VACS (Veterans Aging Cohort Study) database as well as multi-database global collaborations such as the ARTCC and PLATO research collaborative groups.